-Continue to review and consider amending existing road standards to enhance connectivity, safety, and efficiency.
+Continue to align street standards in accordance with this comprehensive plan to enhance connectivity, safety, and efficiency.

 Consider feasibility of expanding public transportation, working collaboratively with local and regional transportation providers to offer more frequent daily service to Topsham, Bath, Lewiston, and Auburn (BlueLine); and to Portland (Breez).